Centers for Medicare & Medicaid Services (CMS), Health and Human Services (HHS).

-This proposed notice acknowledges the receipt of an application from DNV-GL Healthcare USA, Inc. for continued recognition as a national accrediting organization for critical access hospitals that wish to participate in the Medicare or Medicaid programs.
+This final notice announces our decision to approve DNV-GL Healthcare USA, Inc. (DNV-GL) for continued recognition as a national accrediting organization for critical access hospitals that wish to participate in the Medicare or Medicaid programs.

 Start Further Info